Unveiling Applied Materials (AMAT)'s Value: Is It Really Priced

 Financial Strength

-Investing in companies with robust financial strength is crucial to avoid capital loss.
-Applied Materials' financial strength is highlighted by its cash-to-debt ratio of 1.07, placing it in a solid position within the semiconductor industry.
-This strength is reflected in the company's financial strength rating of 8 out of 10 from GuruFocus.
+Investing in companies with a solid financial strength is crucial to minimize the risk of permanent loss.
+Applied Materials has a cash-to-debt ratio of 1.07, indicating a strong financial position, despite being lower than 62.25% of peers in the Semiconductors industry.
+The company's overall financial strength is rated as 8 out of 10, which is a testament to its robust financials.

 Profitability and Growth